Darkona/actions-of-stamina/README.md

 <p style="text-align: left;"><span style="font-weight: 400;">You can either edit these profiles&nbsp;<strong>or you can create your own one</strong> by editing the custom profile. </span></p>
 <p style="text-align: left;">&nbsp;</p>
 <h4 class="LC20lb MBeuO DKV0Md">👮<strong>Measures against cheating</strong></h4>
-<p style="text-align: left;">By default sprinting lowers the feathers bar by value 2 (1 visible feather) after 10 seconds.
-If you only run 8 seconds to prevent using stamina and start running again, the</p>
+<p style="text-align: left;">By default sprinting lowers the feathers bar by 1 visible feather after 5 seconds.
+If you only run 4 seconds to prevent using stamina and start running again, the</p>
-<p style="text-align: left;">feathers bar will be reduced by one after two further seconds of running.
+<p style="text-align: left;">feathers bar will be reduced by one after one further second of running.
 This is achieved by caching the time for which a player performs an action.</p>
 <p style="text-align: left;">Furthermore you can configure the initial costs of an action in order to make it more challenging when players start, interrupting and resume actions over and over again.</p>
 <p style="text-align: left;">&nbsp;</p>
 <h4 class="LC20lb MBeuO DKV0Md" style="text-align: left;">🔌<strong>Compatibilities</strong></h4>